Set Up

 Welcome to Branded Registries!

-To set up your registry, we will need the following information:
+To set up your registry, you will need to fill out the form at https://forms.gle/5LiUvu86R5fAWx1X6

 Registry Name

-The first thing we need is the name for your registry.
-This name is displayed in the top left of the registry, and is used by visitors to return back to your registry as they explore its content.
+The registry name is displayed in the top left of the registry, and is used by visitors to return back to your registry as they explore its content.

 This cannot be changed once the registry is created.